whatisnuclear/website/waste.md

 >
 > &mdash; Enrico Fermi

-Since he asked that question, he have gained more than 60 years of experience with nuclear power stations.
+Since he asked that question, we have gained more than 60 years of experience with nuclear power stations.
 So how have we done?
 Read on!